pureIska/Decentralized-Anonymous-Banking-system/README.md

 # Decentralized-Banking-system
 this, is a decentralised anonymous trustless banking system for the bitcoin!

+If you want to help this project, try to make a code for the Bank or/and the FakeCoin.(in c++ for both please) If you have any suggestion/question/you found a way to be the bad guy and win money for nothing, just write it, or send me an email at isaakchevry@gmail.com donate in bitcoin: 1Q1m2inLhD5x2XXoZBHvUyp9QVaxdAxPMY

 part 1-How does it works?

 character:A: person trying to invest in the bank by giving it 100 bitcoin